notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ##### Searching in previously-found results (secondary searching)

 Assume that you have done a search and your results are in a tab in the **Search results** window.
 Now you'd like to conduct a search but with a scope of only the files that have previous matches.
 Or maybe you want to look only in the *lines* matched by previous searches, not only the matched files, tightening the search criteria even more.
 Can you do this sort of second-level searching with Notepad++?
-Yes, by `RightClick`ing the **Search results** window client area and selecting **Find in these search results...**.
+Yes, by using <kbd>RightClick</kbd> in the **Search results** window client area and selecting **Find in these search results...**.

 Selecting **Find in these search results...** will cause a window to pop up, which looks much like the standard **Find** window, but stripped down a bit.
 Once you input your search parameters and choose **Find All**, a *new* **Search results** tab will open (in the **Search results** window) with the results of the "refined" search.

 The popup window has a parameter not available in the searches described earlier:  **☐ Search only in found lines**.
 Checking this box limits the search to lines that appear in matched files in the parent **Search results** window.
 Unchecking the box will cause the new search to examine previously matched files in their entirety.
 When a search has been limited to previously-found lines, its results will indicate this by using this type of output:  `Search "___" (__ hits in __ files - Line Filter Mode: only display the filtered results)` as opposed to the normally seen:  `Search "___" (__ hits in __ files)`

-*Tip:*  Use the `RightClick` option **Clear all** to limit the scope of these types of searches (before invoking the secondary search!) -- remember: a **Find in these search results...** search will look in files matched by *all* previous searches whose results are still present in the parent **Search results** tab.
+*Tip:*  Use the <kbd>RightClick</kbd> option **Clear all** to limit the scope of these types of searches (before invoking the secondary search!) -- remember: a **Find in these search results...** search will look in files matched by *all* previous searches whose results are still present in the parent **Search results** tab.

-*Tip:*  Since the newly opened **Search results** window also has a `RightClick` menu, you may do another **Find in these search results...** based upon the new results, focusing your search for some bit of data even more.
+*Tip:*  Since the newly opened **Search results** window also has a <kbd>RightClick</kbd> menu, you may do another **Find in these search results...** based upon the new results, focusing your search for some bit of data even more.
 This type of refinement may be repeated as often as desired.
 [Note that the title bar of the window does *not* show the hit count of the currently active tab, but rather shows the hit count of the *first* **Search results** tab of the window.]

 *Note:*  The commands that switch input focus to the **Search results** window always activate the *first* **Search results** tab, not any additional **Search results** tabs that may have been created.